tinunadno/c_ray_marching/ReadMe.md

 it simply finds out that the ray released from a given camera pixel intersects the object, and if so, returns the color obtained by using its shader

-**scene settings** are set in setup_scene_settings function in ./scene_meta_inf/scene.c, its also allocating all the memory, necessary for the scene info

-all the allocated memory then frying in destroy_scene function

 **render wrapper**

 render goes in the main.c main function, first image sizes are defined, then it's allocating memory